gabcn/gabcn/README.md

 - 👋 Hi, I’m @gabcn
 - 👀 I’m interested in CAE (Computer Aided Engineering) tools
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning anything wich is usefull
 - 💞️ I’m looking to collaborate on the development of programs based on numerical methods to solve engeneering problems
 - 📫 How to reach me ...